qianlongding/edge-ai-libraries/sample-applications/chat-question-and-answer/docs/user-guide/deploy-with-helm.md

 ```bash
 helm install chatqna . -f values_ovms.yaml -n <your-namespace>
 ```
-**Note:** When deploying OVMS, the OVMS service is observed to take more time than other model serving due to model conversion time.
+**Note:** (1) If deploying from cloned repo, using `values.yaml` also works as it points to `values_ovms.yaml` file as default option.
+(2) When deploying OVMS, the OVMS service is observed to take more time than other model serving due to model conversion time.

 Deploy the vLLM Helm chart: